UniE2F: A Unified Diffusion Framework for Event-to-Frame Reconstruction with Video Foundation Models: Related Work

 Distinct from previous work, we propose a new paradigm that simply modulates the reverse diffusion sampling process to transfer reconstruction priors to interpolation and prediction in a zero-shot manner.
 By fully leveraging event streams, this unified paradigm completes event-driven reconstruction, interpolation, and prediction without task-specific datasets or complex network designs.

-\textbf{Diffusion Model.} Denoising Diffusion Probabilistic Model (DDPM) ~\citep{ho2020denoising} has demonstrated remarkable success in image synthesis, with its capability evidenced by generating high-quality images from random noise.
+\textbf{Diffusion Model.} Denoising Diffusion Probabilistic Model (DDPM) ~\cite{ho2020denoising} has demonstrated remarkable success in image synthesis, with its capability evidenced by generating high-quality images from random noise.
 The Latent Diffusion Model (LDM) \cite{rombach2022high} performs forward and reverse diffusion processes on the latent space, significantly enhancing efficiency in high-resolution image synthesis.
-Following LDM, \cite{rombach2022high} introduced DiffIR~\citep{xia2023diffir}, applying diffusion on a compact prior representation to achieve more efficient and stable image restoration.
-To enable high-resolution video generation, \cite{blattmann2023align} developed video LDM by introducing a temporal dimension to the pre-trained image LDM~\citep{rombach2022high} and fine-tuning it on video data.
-Subsequently, the SVD model is accomplished by pretraining video LDM~\citep{blattmann2023align} on well-curated datasets and pipelines, resulting in significant performance improvements for high-quality video generation.
+Following LDM, Rombach et al.\cite{rombach2022high} introduced DiffIR~\cite{xia2023diffir}, applying diffusion on a compact prior representation to achieve more efficient and stable image restoration.
+To enable high-resolution video generation, \cite{blattmann2023align} developed video LDM by introducing a temporal dimension to the pre-trained image LDM~\cite{rombach2022high} and fine-tuning it on video data.
+Subsequently, the SVD model is accomplished by pretraining video LDM~\cite{blattmann2023align} on well-curated datasets and pipelines, resulting in significant performance improvements for high-quality video generation.

-\textbf{Event Stacking Approaches.} To convert the asynchronous event stream into a tensor suitable for convolutional networks, a common practice is to partition it into temporal bins, accumulate events in each bin to form “event frames,” and stack these along the channel dimension into an event volume. \cite{wang2019event} first systematically introduced time-based and event-count-based stacking strategies (SBT/SBE) for event-based HDR and high frame-rate video reconstruction, establishing the basic form of event stacking; \cite{nam2022stereo} proposed mixed-density stacks in stereo event-based depth estimation to balance short-term details and long-term context; \cite{teng2022nest} further modeled bidirectional event summations as a learnable Neural Event Stack for image enhancement, alleviating the sensitivity of hand-crafted stacks to noise.
+\textbf{Event Stacking Approaches.} To convert the asynchronous event stream into a tensor suitable for convolutional networks, a common practice is to partition it into temporal bins, accumulate events in each bin to form “event frames,” and stack these along the channel dimension into an event volume.
+Wang et al.~\cite{wang2019event} first systematically introduced time-based and event-count-based stacking strategies (SBT/SBE) for event-based HDR and high frame-rate video reconstruction, establishing the basic form of event stacking; Nam et al.~\cite{nam2022stereo} proposed mixed-density stacks in stereo event-based depth estimation to balance short-term details and long-term context; Teng et al.~\cite{teng2022nest} further modeled bidirectional event summations as a learnable Neural Event Stack for image enhancement, alleviating the sensitivity of hand-crafted stacks to noise.